 In Lofer you can jump into an outdoor pool once more.
 How about a round of walking golf, which in principle is the same as bike golf - just without the bike before you continue on your way?
 You cycle through the tranquil Saalach valley along the wide river Saalach until you reach Unken.
 You can enjoy the wonderful view of the surrounding mountains from the Alpenbad leisure centre.
 Even along the route though, you can admire the impressive mountains around you.
 Shortly after Lake Saalach you reach today’s destination, Bad Reichenhall.
 Depending on how you have spent the day already, you may have time to rest your tired legs in the warm thermal water at the Rupertus spa.

 You end your tour today in Salzburg and its time to say farewell - ‘Lebewohl’.
 You will go past Salzburg’s open-air museum with its famous heritage railway.
 You will cycle through Gois and Viehhausen to your final destination: the famous Mozart town, Salzburg.
 You can expect a lot of culture and tradition here.
 Stroll along the famous Getreidegasse, visit the castle or go up the Kapuzinerberg and have a view across the rooftops of this wonderful town.

 Your cycle tour ends today in the wonderful city of Salzburg.
 There is a lot to see: the famous water games, the large zoo or the great cafes in the centre of town.
 Why not spend a few more days here in Salzburg?

 Child prices valid if they are staying in same room as 2 full price adults.
-Charges for children under 6 to be paid for at the time.
+Charges for children under 6 (for example Child bed) to be paid for at the time.